ME3-HECM/final-project-andres-oscar/README.md

 		time_ms = time[i]-2250;
 	 }

-This code checks if the following action is pink or yellow when returning and amends the time for the current path index by approximately a unit cell.
+This code checks if the following action is pink or yellow when returning and amends the time for the current path index by approximately a unit cell. **This key feature is evident when watching the video that has been attached.**

 ## Lost function